 Most cereal grains contain toxic proteins called prolamines.
 These are tough proteins that humans can’t digest – we are just not equipped to break down them down into small enough entities to be absorbed.
 Therefore, these proteins irritate the gut lining and sneak their way past the intestinal wall causing inflammatory and autoimmune reactions.
 Prolamines include:

 - Gliadin in wheat

 Plant lectins are the other nasty in grains.
 These toxic, sugar-binding proteins don’t get digested either, and they bind to the cells on the gut wall (enterocytes) and prevent them from completing their normal healing processes (causing them to die).

 To understand how going gluten free positively impacts your genetic health, please watch our free webinar recording on Going Gluten Free by clicking here.

 The other inflammatory and potentially allergenic food is dairy – especially cow’s milk.

 The link to MTHFR – with an MTHFR genetic mutation your body has issues converting and handling certain nutrients – and the harder they are to handle, the more stress it puts on your body.
 So if you have a positive MTHFR mutation, you have a higher chance of your immune function and detoxification pathways not functioning at 100%.

 - Sign up for our monthly newsletter for the latest research, recipes for keeping your folate level high, tips, ideas and strategies to keep well.
-You do so from the newsletter sign up box on the right hand side of this page.
+You do so from the newsletter sign up box below

 - Read our basic run down on the blog